 I am beyond excited to be spearheading the inaugural Fertility Law & Ethics conference to be held in Melbourne 9-10 October 2025.

-For a long time, I’ve thought that surrogacy professionals needed a forum to come together and learn and develop our practice.
+For a long time, I’ve thought that fertility law professionals needed a forum to come together and learn and develop our practice.
 As fertility lawyers and counsellors, we are often siloed from each other by confidentiality.
 While lawyers and counsellors have professional membership organisations, there is no conference or body that brings legal and counselling professionals together.
-I have great working relationships with many professionals in the field and we’ve often talked about the need for a collaborative forum for us to come together.
+I have great working relationships with many professionals in the field and we’ve often talked about the need for a collaborative forum for all of us.

 The inaugural Fertility Law & Ethics conference will bring together professionals from across Australia and New Zealand.
-We are developing a full two-day program for legal professionals, counsellors and researchers to learn from each other and develop our practice knowledge and skills.
+We have a full two-day program for legal professionals, counsellors and researchers to learn from each other and develop our practice knowledge and skills.

-The Fertility Law & Ethics conference would not be possible without the support of the Family Law Section, NZ barrister Margaret Casey KC, and ANZICA, and I’m grateful for my colleagues indulging my little dream and helping to make it come true.
+The Fertility Law & Ethics conference would not be possible without the support of the Family Law Section, New Zealand’s Margaret Casey KC, and ANZICA, and I’m grateful for my colleagues indulging my little dream and helping to make it come true.

 The timing couldn’t be more perfect, with the Australian Law Reform Commission looking at surrogacy laws and human tissue laws in simultaneous reviews.